rackerlabs/support-how-to/content/cloud-networks/cloud-networks-faq.md

 the old one.

 Outbound security group rules can only be created using the API.
-See the section titled "Create Outbound Security Group Rule" in the community post below:

-[Managing Security Groups and Rules](https://community.rackspace.com/general/f/general-discussion-forum/ 8568/managing-security-groups-and-rules)
+See the section titled "Create Outbound Security Group Rule" in the community post at [Managing Security Groups and Rules](https://community.rackspace.com/general/f/general-discussion-forum/ 8568/managing-security-groups-and-rules).

 #### Will security groups be supported via the neutron client?